Newcastle stars who could make an impact at Russia 2018

 The final mid-season international break before the end of the season and this summer’s World Cup is now over, and many of Newcastle’s players will be hoping to use the final weeks of the season to bolster their claim for a place in their respective nation’s 23-man squad that will make the trip to Russia.

 Betters have already made their offers for anyone who wants to try their luck on guessing the winner.
 But, that won’t be easy at all.
 There are some Newcastle players who will add their European experience to their national teams, so the battle will be hard.
-That experience can change the odds completely, so be sure to consider some of the best offers online and keep in mind that some of the Newcastle players may pull off some exciting performances, thus changing your mind when betting on World Cup 2018.
+That experience can change the odds completely, so be sure to consider some of the best offers online and keep in mind that some of the Newcastle players may pull off some exciting performances.

 The likes of DeAndre Yedlin, whose USMNT side suffered heart-break in their bid to secure a place at this summer’s competition, and Christian Atsu, part of the underperforming Ghana side that missed out in the African qualification section, will be among the Newcastle players sat at home watching on, but a number of the Toon Army could be present.